dunhamsteve/aoc2022/README.md

 - I don't get my magic Idris `[]` and `::`.
 - Lean produces executables, but they're like 50 MB for a tiny program (day8) vs 572k
 - BUG - If I try to complete IO.F, I get IO.IO.FS
+- Like Idris, it is hard to google.
+Searching for Idris2 helps, so I've been trying "lean4".
+- How do I define something like `notation "‖ " a " ‖" => Int.abs a` that doesn't assume it's nesting when it hits the second deliminator.

 I had a question on this:
 ```lean